OreBank/Microsoft-30Days-of-Learning/Week 1/ReadMe.md

 4. In the new dialogue box, click connect to use the data Anonymously
 5. Then, choose Load(to load directly to excel without cleaning or transforming) or Transform (to load to the power query for better cleaning, transformation and editings) as required

-# Data Cleaning and Transformation
+# DATA CLEANING AND TRANSFORMATION
 - The data was transformed using Power Query
 - Preliminary data cleaning steps were done
   - Promoting headers